srsinfosystems/Ajit/README.md

 <b>Project Description</b>

-Custom Task Menu with Submenus:
+I have designed a customized menu within your Google Sheets or Google Workspace application with various submenus to enhance task management:

-I have created a custom menu within your Google Sheets or Google Workspace application.
+<b>Create Task Submenu: </b>

-This menu includes submenus such as "Create Task," "Task Status," and "Select All Tasks."
+Enables users to add new tasks, likely through a user-friendly form or prompt for inputting task details.

-Task Listing:
+<b>Task Status Submenu:</b>

-The "Create Task" submenu allows users to add new tasks.
-This likely involves a form or prompt for users to input task details.
+Displays a comprehensive list of tasks along with their current statuses, allowing users to efficiently view and manage existing tasks.

-The "Task Status" submenu likely displays a list of tasks along with their current statuses.
-Users can view and manage the status of existing tasks from here.
+<b>Select All Tasks Submenu:</b>

-The "Select All Tasks" submenu provides a way to select multiple tasks at once, streamlining the task management process.
+Facilitates the selection of multiple tasks simultaneously, streamlining the overall task management process for greater efficiency.

-Task Assignment:
+<b>Task Assignment Functionality:</b>

-You've implemented functionality to assign tasks to specific employees.
-This involves updating the task status on the server to reflect the assignment.
+Implemented the capability to assign tasks to specific employees, involving real-time updates to the task status on the server to accurately reflect the assignment.

-Task Status Update:
+<b>Task Status Update:</b>

-When tasks are assigned to employees, the status of these tasks is updated on the server.
-This ensures that the system accurately reflects the current state of each task.
+Ensures that when tasks are assigned to employees, the corresponding status is promptly updated on the server.
+This guarantees an accurate representation of the current state of each task within the system.

-Task Progress Display:
+<b>Task Progress Display Feature: </b>

-You've added a feature to display task progress.
-This could involve showing a progress bar, percentage completion, or other indicators that provide users with insights into the status of ongoing tasks.
+Incorporated a user-friendly feature to showcase task progress.
+This could include visual elements like progress bars, percentage completion indicators, or other informative visuals, providing users with valuable insights into the ongoing status of tasks.

 <b>Build in Google App Script, Cake PHP, Python</b>